-In addition to the above, to be considered to the appointment of Associate Professor, Level D:
+In addition to the above, to be appointed at Level D, Associate professor

-- Demonstrated sustained record of nationally and internationally recognised research within the discipline of veterinary anatomic pathology or a related field, as evidenced by publications in refereed journals as well as book chapters - Evidence of outstanding leadership in University teaching and research - Demonstrated leadership of a team of pathologists and professional (technical) staff, and involvement of their career advancement - Made major original and innovative contributions to their field of study or research
+- A PhD, or equivalent, awarded in a relevant discipline - Demonstrated sustained record of nationally and internationally recognised research within the discipline of veterinary neurology or a related field, as evidenced by publications in refereed journals as well as book chapters, presentations at international conferences. - Demonstrated evidence of success in obtaining scholarly or research funds and grants either independently or in collaboration. - Evidence of outstanding leadership in University teaching and research - Made major original and innovative contributions to their field of study or research